 - a.
 Council's Contaminated Land Policy, - b.
-Managing Land Contamination Planning Guidelines (1998),

-Detailed Comment Response c.
-Relevant EPA Guidelines, in particular NSW OEH (2011) Guidelines for Consultants Reporting on Contaminated Sites, National Environment Protection (Assessment of Site Contamination) Measure (ASC NEPM, 1999 as amended 2013).
+Managing Land Contamination Planning Guidelines (1998), - c.
+Relevant EPA Guidelines, in particular NSW OEH (2011) Guidelines for Consultants Reporting on Contaminated Sites, - d.
+National Environment Protection (Assessment of Site Contamination) Measure (ASC NEPM, 1999 as amended 2013).

 A Remedial Action Plan based upon the findings of the Detailed Site Investigation must also be prepared to demonstrate how the land can be made suitable for the proposed use.

 The Detailed Site Investigation and Remedial Action Plan must be prepared or reviewed and approved by an appropriately qualified and certified environmental consultant, certified by one of the schemes identified in Council's Contaminated Land Policy.

 Additionally, considering the scale of the North Tuncurry Development project, the incomplete information provided, the identified previous potentially contaminating land uses, and the proposed sensitive land use, a site auditor accredited by the NSW Environment Protection Authority should be engaged to review the contaminated land assessment, remediation and validation process.

 A Site Audit Statement and Site Audit report should be obtained prior to use of the land as proposed by the development.

+G. Geotechnical Investigation

-G. Geotechnical Investigations Landcom notes Council's feedback on the geotechnical report.
-Report by DL Douglas and Partners - 1988 Responses to Council's feedback on stormwater are addressed throughout this document.
+Report by DL Douglas and Partners - 1988

 Although the report is quite old, there would be very little differences from a geotechnical sense today, unless there was significant works undertaken at the site in the interim.
-Some of the highlights of the report are noted as follows: - Site generally underlain by sand - Groundwater encountered at the site at between 1 and 2m depth, but expected to rise in extreme rainfall events which could affect lower lying areas of the site - Infiltration rates were considered, and further work is required if infiltration basins are to be used to deal with stormwater Therefore, while areas of the site may be generally suitable for residential development, stormwater disposal methodology requires further consideration given the geotechnical investigation report findings.
+Some of the highlights of the report are noted as follows:

+- Site generally underlain by sand - Groundwater encountered at the site at between 1 and 2m depth, but expected to rise in extreme rainfall events which could affect lower lying areas of the site - Infiltration rates were considered, and further work is required if infiltration basins are to be used to deal with stormwater

+Therefore, while areas of the site may be generally suitable for residential development, stormwater disposal methodology requires further consideration given the geotechnical investigation report findings.

 The groundwater and infiltration issues noted above were demonstrated during the rain and flood events in March 2021 and again in May 2022 when significant areas of the site remained inundated for extended periods of time after the weather event.

 Appropriate methods of stormwater disposal must be resolved prior to the rezoning of the site given the risk of inundation across the site is likely to increase as a result of rising ground water tables associated with the impacts of climate change and vegetation clearing.
 Evidence that proposed approaches to stormwater treatment will not be impacted by groundwater ingress are also required.

-H. Heavy Mineral Recourse Investigation Technical Note Noted.
+H. Heavy Mineral Resource Investigation Technical Note

 Council does not have expertise available to comment on the analysis however the mineral resource investigation finding that an extractive industry proposal would not be viable, is noted.

-R. Road Noise Assessment Report The exhibited Road Noise Assessment demonstrates noise is unlikely to be a key constraints for the future NTURA Muller Acoustics Consulting prepared a Road Noise Assessment for the North Tuncurry Development Project (NTDP) (dated 20 February 2019, MAC180772RP1) (the Acoustic Assessment). community.
-Future development applications will be required to assess construction nose impacts.
-Specific design matters are best considered as part of future development applications.
-The primary purpose of the Acoustic Assessment was to: - Evaluate if road noise intrusion from The Lakes Way has the potential to adversely affect areas in the subdivision; and Review potential construction noise impacts on the surrounding community.
+R. Road Noise Assessment Report

+Muller Acoustics Consulting prepared a Road Noise Assessment for the North Tuncurry Development Project (NTDP) (dated 20 February 2019, MAC180772RP1) (the Acoustic Assessment).

+The primary purpose of the Acoustic Assessment was to:

+- Evaluate if road noise intrusion from The Lakes Way has the potential to adversely affect areas in the subdivision; and - Review potential construction noise impacts on the surrounding community.

 Road Noise Intrusion